hilltracer/rchain/casper/README.md

 ### The idea

-- have a set of commands that are valid actions on RChain
+- have a set of commands that are valid actions on Rhonix
 - have mechanics that generate and run these commands
 - gather results and validate those